andrzejwichert/qai/README.md

 You can find installation instruction for qiskit at the site: https://qiskit.org/documentation/getting_started.html

 The notebooks use some basic commands and should be compatible with different qiskit versions.
-One exception is the notebook 23_HybridApproaches-VariationalClassification which uses diffrent libreries in the last example.
+One exception is the notebook 23_HybridApproaches-VariationalClassification (last example in the notebook).
 There are three versions, the version new should run the newes quskit version.

 If you have any questions, pls email me <andreas.wichert@tecnico.ulisboa.pt>